 SWEA, the Swedish Women’s Educational Association Inc., is a global non-profit organization for Swedish-speaking women who are living, or have lived abroad.
 The SWEA North Carolina Chapter was established in 1997 and currently has about 80 members.
-While our members reside throughout North Carolina, most live in the Triangle area, or in Greensboro.
+While our members reside throughout North Carolina, most live in the Triangle area, in Greensboro and in Charlotte.
 To cater to our members across the state, our program includes both day and evening activities in both locations.

 We gather to enjoy our Swedish language, background, and culture.
 SWEA is both a meeting point for new expats, and a safety net with connections all over the world.
 We hope to make life abroad easier, providing support for our member when they arrive in a new place and when they return to Sweden.

 SWEA’s objective is to protect the Swedish language, support, and inform others, about our culture and traditions.
 SWEA will also act as an intermediary in supplying personal and professional contacts, establishing a network for its members throughout the world.
 Furthermore, SWEA supports education through scholarships and donating to projects with a Swedish connection.

 We are working for a continued growth of the Swedish colony in the Carolinas, hosting cultural and educational events every month.